FormData

 Notes

-FormData, fetch() automatically sets the correct Content-Type (with boundary).
-Do not set it manually.
+FormData instance to fetch(), the app automatically sets the correct Content-Type header (with a boundary).
+Do not manually set it.

 application/octet-stream.

-toJson() is for debugging only, not suitable for real data transmission.
+toJson() method is intended for debugging and should not be used for actual data transmission.

 Summary

-FormData is the core class in the Scripting network request system for constructing multipart/form-data requests, featuring:
+FormData is the core class for building multipart/form-data requests in the Scripting app.